Drowsy Truck Drivers

 In fact, driving drowsy is just as dangerous as driving drunk.
 It impairs reaction time, critical thinking and even vision.

-Truck accident attorneys in Fort Lauderdale at The Ansara Law Firm, know truck drivers mean no harm to others when they get behind the wheel tired.
+The Fort Lauderdale truck accident attorneys at The Ansara Law Firm, know drowsy truck drivers mean no harm to others when they get behind the wheel tired.
 But these truckers are in charge of 80,000 pounds of machinery, and that becomes a deadly weapon in the control of someone who is sleep-deprived and too tired to react appropriately to dangerous conditions.What is Driver Fatigue?

 Fatigue is a form of extreme tiredness or exhaustion.
 In truckers, it can result from: